edwardcjohnson/prometheus/README.md

 # Prometheus
-A machine learning model building framework
+A compilation of template scripts and utility functions for data exploration and model building.